apache/pulsar/site2/docs/functions-deploy.md

   --trigger-value "hello world"
 ```

-The consumer listening on the output topic will produce something as follows in the log.
+The consumer listening on the output topic produces something as follows in the log.

 ```
 ----- got message -----
 This function has been triggered with a value of hello world
 ```

-> #### Topic info not required
+> #### Topic info is not required
-> In the `trigger` command above, you may have noticed that you only need to specify basic information about the function (tenant, namespace, and name).
+> In the `trigger` command, you only need to specify basic information about the function (tenant, namespace, and name).
 To trigger the function, you do not need to know the function input topics.